fahiiiiii/HTTP_SERVER__GO/README.md

-# HTTP server in Go
+# Static File Server in GO

-This project is simply a HTTP server ,which can serve static files and ghandle errors using GO language..!
+This project is simply a HTTP server ,which can serve static files and handle errors build with GO...!

 ## Features

-A client will smoothly be served static files ,because Go is a very fast and smooth for loading data.
+Serve static files based on user request
+Maintains modularity

 ## Prerequisites